Philippe Hategekimana (Philippe Manier)

 Philippe Hategekimana, alias Biguma, is a former police officer from the Nyanza commune near Butare in southern Rwanda.

-He is suspected of having participated in the genocide against Tutsis in Rwanda in 1994.
+He is suspected of having participated in genocide of Tutsis in Rwanda in 1994.
 He was allegedly involved in the organisation and commission of multiple atrocities in Nyanza and the surrounding villages in April 1994.
-He is suspected of the following crimes: the assassination of a Tutsi mayor, the massacre of Colline de Nyamure, where thousands of people died, and the massacre of Colline de Nyamugari, where nearly 300 Tutsis were killed.
-In addition, Hategekimana is alleged to have organised roadblocks, where he is said to have called for the killing of Tutsi.
+He is also suspected of the following crimes: the assassination of a Tutsi mayor, the massacre on the Nyamure Hill, where thousands of people died, and the massacre on the Nyamugari Hill.
+In addition, Hategekimana allegedly organised roadblocks and called there for the killing of Tutsis.

-Shortly before his arrest in March 2018, he left France to go to Cameroon.
+Shortly before his arrest in March 2018, he left France for Cameroon.

 In June 2015, the Collectif des Parties Civiles pour le Rwanda (CPCR) filed a complaint against Hategekimana.
 The CPCR alleged Hategekimana’s involvement in a number of atrocities during the Rwandan genocide in 1994.
 In September 2015, an investigation of Hategekimana was opened in the High Court of Paris.